 17. Give an example of this behaviour

 When asked to give examples on the weaknesses, you need to think very carefully, and plan in advance what your response will be, as many people dig a very deep hole here.
 A good response to the weakness quoted would be: “I had a situation once where I knew that a more experienced colleague was regularly absent from work following nights out drinking, but she would say that she had a migraine.
-When this happened my workload increased significantly and whereas I undertook this willingly, I must admit I was annoyed that this person was taking advantage of me and the company.
+When this happened my workload increased significantly.
+I undertook this willingly but I must admit I was annoyed that this person was taking advantage of me and the company.
 However, I decided to let the supervisor do their job and just get on with mine.
 In quite a short space of time, the issue was addressed and the problem was resolved”.